 For the frosting and assembly:

 In a stand mixer with whisk attachment, whip cream cheese and butter until smooth.
 Add in cocoa powder and vanilla until combined and there are no lumps.
+Gently add powdered sugar and mix until incorporated.

 Place one cake layer on cake stand.
 Spread about ¾ cup of frosting onto the center of the first layer and spread into an even layer using an offset spatula.
 Cover bottom layer with your second layer and place remaining frosting onto top and sides of the cake*.